russellw/jsclean/README.md

 	Replace all occurrences of the loose comparison operators `==` and `!=` with the exact comparison operators `===` and `!==` (except where one operand is `null`).
 Default is true.

+- **extraBraces**

+	Compound statements always use braces even if the body is a single statement.
+This improves consistency and removes an opportunity for error if a second statement is subsequently added.
+Default is true.

 - **semicolons**

 	Use semicolons.
 Default is true.